james-m-gilbert/r3tam-docs/_sources/reference_.md

 ---

-# Reference: Motivation and Concepts
+# Reference: Description of model components